 - Reducing transportation distances and the carbon emissions from this traffic.

 - Meet local energy needs and increase security of UK energy supply.

 - Support Derbyshire’s Economic Strategy Statement – helping to deliver low-carbon energy solution.

 This is an opportunity to increase regional energy independence and diversify from variable sources of green energy (wind and solar)

-This is a sustainable source of low-carbon heat and power generation capacity with enough electricity produced to power tens of thousands of homes each year.
+- This is a sustainable source of low-carbon heat and power generation capacity.

 over a 36-month

 once the facilities

 rates each year